rickerbh/govhack2013/README.md

 Installation
 ------------

+You can extract and run the compiled application from the `futureMelbourne/bin/futureMelbourneApp.zip` file, or follow the instructions below to compile it yourself.

 You'll need [Xcode](https://itunes.apple.com/en/app/xcode/id497799835?mt=12).

 The main project is [openFrameworks](http://www.openframeworks.cc) based.
 To compile it, you'll need to install [openFrameworks](http://www.openframeworks.cc/download/) for your platform.
 Just download and install.